JingboWanMath/JingboWanMath.github.io/_pages/about.md

 ✨ My research interests are differential geometry, partial differential equation, general relativity and so on, especially various aspects of Blackholes.

-📃 So far, my appeared works are about positive curved manifolds, geometric/heat flows or wave equations.
+📃 So far, my appeared works are about positive curved manifolds, parabolic geometric/heat flows or hyperbolic equations on blackholes.
 See my [PUBLICATIONS LIST](https://jingbowanmath.github.io/publications/).

-🧑‍🏫 For seminars and talks, I co-organized three seminars in Columbia University: one about [Scalar Curvature and Topology](https://math.columbia.edu/~axu/seminars/scalar-curvature-seminar-post/), one about [dihedral rigidity](http://math.columbia.edu/~ypharry/seminar/dihedral-rigidity.html) and also one about [geometric flows](http://math.columbia.edu/~ypharry/seminar/mcf).
+🧑‍🏫 For seminars and talks, I co-organized three seminars in Columbia University: one about [Scalar Curvature and Topology](https://math.columbia.edu/~axu/seminars/scalar-curvature-seminar-post/), one about [dihedral rigidity](http://math.columbia.edu/~ypharry/seminar/dihedral-rigidity.html), one about [geometric flows](http://math.columbia.edu/~ypharry/seminar/mcf), and also one about [Regularity Theory of the Monge-Ampère Equation](https://www.math.columbia.edu/~ypharry/seminar/ma).
 For more talks I gave, see my [TALKS LIST](https://jingbowanmath.github.io/talks/).

 Useful Links